Language Arithmetics: Towards Systematic Language Neuron Identification and Manipulation: Language Neuron Identification

-\textbf{Language Neuron Overlap:} The language neuron overlap matrices in Figure \ref{fig:overlap} and Appendices \ref{appendix:language_neurons} and \ref{app:aya} show that language families exhibit internal cohesion with substantial neuron overlap, as also observed by \citet{tan-etal-2024-neuron}.
-In LLama-3.1, for instance, Germanic languages show particularly high overlap values (e.g., Swedish (sv) and Danish (da): 290 neurons representing 76.3\% and 74.7\% of their respective language-specific neurons; Dutch (nl) and Afrikaans (af): 250 neurons representing 76.5\% and 59.0\% respectively), possibly confirming that the similar activation patterns observed in Figure \ref{fig:individual-lang-distribution-llama} reflect shared neurons rather than coincidental distributions.
+\textbf{Language Neuron Overlap:} The language neuron overlap matrices in Figure \ref{fig:overlap} and Appendix \ref{appendix:language_neurons} show that language families exhibit internal cohesion with substantial neuron overlap, as also observed by \citet{tan-etal-2024-neuron}.
+In Llama-3.1, for instance, Germanic languages show particularly high overlap values (e.g., Swedish (sv) and Danish (da): 290 neurons representing 76.3\% and 74.7\% of their respective language-specific neurons; Dutch (nl) and Afrikaans (af): 250 neurons representing 76.5\% and 59.0\% respectively), possibly confirming that the similar activation patterns observed in Figure \ref{fig:individual-lang-distribution-llama} of Appendix \ref{appendix:language_neurons} reflect shared neurons rather than coincidental distributions.

 Non-Latin script languages display notably higher neuron counts, with Chinese (zh*: 681), Tibetan (bo*: 1492), and Hindi (hi*: 781) having substantially more language-specific neurons than their Latin-script counterparts.
 Interestingly, these languages show minimal overlap with Latin-script languages, suggesting that orthographic complexity requires dedicated, non-transferable neural specialization.
 This is consistent across all models.